peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 ls
 {% endhighlight %}

-When you run your script with `./script.sh`, you'll get a listing of the current directory's contents.
+Now, when you run your script with `$ ./script.sh`, you'll get a listing of the current directory's contents.
 In general, you can write any command you want in your script.

 The two commands we'll need for our script are `echo` and `date`.
 Go ahead and test them right now.  `echo <string>` will just repeat the `<string>` argument, while `date` will, you guessed it, output the current date.